 A classic example of this is chicken thighs.
 Yes, they are considered done when cooked to 165 degrees Fahrenheit/74 degrees Celsius.
 However, the meat itself is rubbery with tough collagen.
-When you cook chicken thighs a little longer and slower to 180 or 185 degrees Fahrenheit the meat has a tender consistency.
+When you cook chicken thighs a little longer and slower to an internal temperature of 180 to 185 degrees Fahrenheit the meat has a tender consistency.

 Another thing to be aware of is ground meat.
 Ground beef, pork, chicken, lamb, etc. is susceptible to more bacteria from the outside surface of the pre-ground meat being interspersed throughout during the grinding process.
 It is recommended that you cook ground meats to a minimum of 16o degrees Fahrenheit and ground poultry to 165 degrees Fahrenheit.

 A Word About Food Safety